fal-ai/dbt-fal/examples/ci_example/README.md

-# Example 7: Incorporate fal into a CI/CD pipeline
+# Incorporate fal into a CI/CD pipeline

 You can use fal as part of your CI/CD pipeline.
 In this example we use [Github Actions](https://github.com/features/actions).